Kip-up

-A kip-up (also called a rising handspring, Chinese get up, kick-up, kick-to-stand, nip-up, flip-up, or carp skip-up) is an acrobatic move in which a person transitions from a supine, and less commonly, a prone position, to a standing position.
-It is used in activities such as breakdancing, gymnastics, martial arts (specifically kung fu), professional wrestling, and freerunning, and in action film fight sequences.
+A kip-up or kick-up (also called a rising handspring, Chinese get up, kick-to-stand, nip-up, flip-up, or carp skip-up) is an acrobatic move in which a person transitions from a supine, and less commonly, a prone position version known as prone get-up, to a standing position.
+It is used in activities such as breakdancing, acro dance, gymnastics, martial arts (specifically kung fu), professional wrestling, and freerunning, and in action film fight sequences.

+It is executed by propelling the body away from the floor so that the performer is momentarily airborne, and typically ends with the performer standing in a squatting position.

 Not only does the kip-up require muscle activation and strength, but it also requires proper technique for successful completion.
 A practitioner must perform the preparation phase (initiation of movement until directly before flight), aerial phase (time spent in flight), and landing phase (time from touchdown of the feet to maintenance of balanced standing) using specific accelerations, angular velocities, and joint positions of the extremities in order to land on their feet.

 Execution and physics

 From a supine position

 The performer draws both legs (which may be either in extension or flexion) anterior to the chest, rotates back onto the shoulders, and optionally places hands on the floor proximal to the ears.
 The performer then moves from hip and knee flexion to hip and knee extension while elevating the body away from the floor.
 The performer creates force against the ground by pushing off with the hands and simultaneously moving the elbows from flexion to extension.

 The leg motion during the thrust involves increasing the joint angle of the hip from flexion to extension.
 When the thrust is completed, the rotation of the legs with respect to the trunk is terminated and, as a result, the angular momentum of the legs is transferred to the entire body.
 The linear momentum of the thrust carries the body into the air feet first while the angular momentum causes the airborne body to rotate.
 The spine moves into greater lordosis so that with sufficient thrust, back curvature, and body rotation, the performer will land on the feet.